neomacs-project/neomacs/README.md

 > The fractal flowers and recursive roots:
 > the most lovely hack I've seen.
->                    -- Eternal Flame by Bob Kanefsky and Julia Ecklar
+>                    -- God wrote in Lisp, by Bob Kanefsky and Julia Ecklar

 Neomacs is a computing environment based on structural editing.
 Neomacs aims to become the Emacs of trees.
 Currently, Neomacs